Visual Function in Learning | MEd

 Administered cooperatively by Pacific University's College of Education and College of Optometry on the Forest Grove Campus, the 30-semester-hour program provides expertise in understanding the cognitive, linguistic and visual challenges of learning to read.

 Candidates must hold or be working toward the professional terminal degree in optometry.
 Candidates within the College of Optometry must have completed the Fall semester of the first year of study, have a cumulative GPA of 3.0 or greater, and be in good academic standing.
 Candidates may enroll in a maximum of eight hours of education coursework before admission to the program.

-- The role that visual factors play in learning disability diagnosis and remediation
+- the role that visual factors play in learning disability diagnosis and remediation;

-- Fundamental theories of cognition, learning, and language development
+- fundamental theories of cognition, learning, and language development;

-- The major diagnostic theories in reading and related prescriptive techniques
+- the major diagnostic theories in reading and related prescriptive techniques;

-To develop skills in research, diagnosis, therapy and case management within a multi-disciplinary setting.
+- the varied constituencies that the public schools must satisfy to develop skills in research, diagnosis, therapy and case management within a multi-disciplinary setting.

 |Section||Area I: Education||Credit Hrs|